UstadMobile/UstadMobile/README.md

 # Ustad Mobile

+Note: most of our development is happening in the soon to be released [dev-mvvm-primary branch](https://github.com/UstadMobile/UstadMobile/tree/dev-mvvm-primary).

 Ustad Mobile enables users to teach, learn, and share: online or offline.
 It is a learning management system (LMS) built from the ground up to work with or without connectivity.